Olympic National Park Day Trip (Best 1-Day Itineraries!)

 Lake Cushman

-I’ve found that the vibe at Lake Cushman on a hot summer day is young, family-oriented, and perhaps a bit loud.
+The vibe at Lake Cushman on hot summer days is young, family-oriented, and perhaps a bit loud.
 The good thing is that there are several places to pull over and hang out along the lake’s shoreline to avoid the larger crowds that gather at Bear Gulch Picnic Site and The Big Rock.

 A forested path leading to Lake Cushman.
 Tall trees frame the path, and a group of people enjoys the lake's clear blue water.